bbaserdem/Archlinux_Metadistribution/INSTALL.md

 ```

 #### Swap-file using btrfs

 On kernels greater then 5.0; btrfs and swap files can be used.
-The swap file needs to be on a non-snapshotted volume; hence will need it's own
+The swap file needs to be on a non-snapshotted volume;
-subvolume.
+hence will need it's own subvolume.
-The swapfile needs to be generated as a 0 length file.
+The swapfile needs to be generated as a 0 length file;
 ```
 truncate -s 0 /swapfile/swap
 chattr +C /swapfile/swap